vgorloff/VST3NetSend/README.md

 # VST3NetSend

-VST3 version of Mac OS X system-supplied AUNetSend audio plugin.
+VST3 version of macOS system-supplied AUNetSend audio plugin.

-_AUNetSend_ - is an audio plugin that streams audio data over a network.
+- _AUNetSend_ - is an audio plugin that streams audio data over a network.
 Used in conjunction with the AUNetReceive generator audio unit.
-_VST3NetSend_ - is a VST3 version of the plugin which provide similar functionality as AUNetSend.
+- _VST3NetSend_ - is a VST3 version of the plugin which provide similar functionality as AUNetSend.
 It could be used with Cubase/Nuendo® (by Steinberg®).

 ![VST3NetSend User Interface](https://raw.githubusercontent.com/vgorloff/VST3NetSend/master/Media/VST3NetSend.png)

 ## Usage

-[Download binary](https://github.com/vgorloff/VST3NetSend/releases/latest) and copy it to "~/Library/Audio/Plug-Ins/VST3" or "/Library/Audio/Plug-Ins/VST3" folder.
+1. [Download binary](https://github.com/vgorloff/VST3NetSend/releases/latest).
+Copy it to "~/Library/Audio/Plug-Ins/VST3" or "/Library/Audio/Plug-Ins/VST3" folder.
-Launch Cubase/Nuendo®.
+2. Launch Cubase/Nuendo®.
 Add instance to insert slot: **_Network -> MCA VST3NetSend_**.
+3. Launch AudioUnit host (e.g.Apple Logic) and insert **_AUNetReceive_** plug-in.
+Select _VST3NetSend_ instance and connect to it.

 ## Features

 - Supports any sample rate and audio buffer size.
 - Supports multiple inputs/outputs: 1x1 ...
 8x8 (except 3x3).
 - CPU safe.
-- Fully utilize features of original AUNetSend audio plugin.
+- Fully utilize features of original _AUNetSend_ audio plugin.

 ## System requirements